Projects-lucky/Cinexist/README.md

-# Cinexist
+# Cinexist (FRONTEND)

 ## Overview
-The **NewMovie Application** is a web-based platform for exploring, searching, and managing movies and TV shows.
+The **Cinexist Application** is a web-based platform for exploring, searching, and managing movies and TV shows.
 It provides users with features such as browsing categories, viewing detailed information about movies and TV shows, creating a personalized watchlist, and more.

 ## Features
 - **Home Page**: Displays trending and featured content.